aegis-icons/aegis-icons/CONTRIBUTING.md

 - :spiral_notepad: Checklist for SVG formatting:
   - Check that the **indentation is 3 spaces** (important if you used SVGOMG).
-  - Check that the **order of the all the [elements](https://developer.mozilla.org/en-US/docs/Web/SVG/Element) and [attributes](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute) is EXACTLY same** as the *SVG code formatting example*.
+  - Check that the **order of all the [elements](https://developer.mozilla.org/en-US/docs/Web/SVG/Element) and [attributes](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute) is EXACTLY same** as the *SVG code formatting example*.
   - Check that possible `fill="` **prefixes are changed to** `style="fill:`
   - **Remove all the [elements](https://developer.mozilla.org/en-US/docs/Web/SVG/Element) and [attributes](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute) that aren't featured** in the *SVG code formatting example*.
   - *See the [example SVG code after manual cleanup](https://github.com/aegis-icons/misc/commit/c0128f61f0d2b88d5953881699955a4a17477e47?diff=split) for aimed optimal result.*